-Learn how to install SSL certificate on Apache webserver running on Linux machine.
-Steps includes installation, configuration and verification.
+Learn how to install an SSL certificate on the Apache webserver running on the Linux machine.
+Steps include installation, configuration, and verification.

 Before we start will SSL certificate steps lets run through below pre-requisite:

-- You have Apache webserver running on your Linux machine.
+- You have an Apache webserver running on your Linux machine.

-- You have generated CSR file and submitted to certificate vendor.
-Read here : steps to generate CSR.
+- You have generated a CSR file and submitted it to the certificate vendor.
+Read here: steps to generate CSR.

-- You have received SSL certificate file from vendor.
+- You have received an SSL certificate file from the vendor.